mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 The following considerations SHOULD apply to all signature schemes described in this specification, unless otherwise noted.

+Care should be taken to ensure "kty" and intended use match, the algorithms described in this document share many properties with other cryptographic approaches from related families that are used for purposes other than digital signatures.

 ## Validating public keys